0:00 0:00

 If kiddo isn’t sleeping well, there’s a good chance you aren’t either.
 One recent study has shown that autism parents sleep less, have poorer sleep quality, and wake up earlier than parents of children without autism.
 AngelSense is a strong advocate for autism parents finding an online forum or community and getting the support they need–especially when attempting to improve sleep.

-There’s hope.
-With time, we’re sure you’ll be sharing your triumphs in this area.
+Improving sleep for your child may take time, but there is hope.
+With the right strategies, you can make significant progress and soon be sharing your successes, too.
 Here’s wishing you good night, sleep tight, and don’t let the bedbugs bite!

 Leave a Comment